 Our rhCollagen represents a platform for the development of products addressing significant opportunities in multiple therapeutic, aesthetic, and other medical markets.
-We are initially focused on BioInk for use in the 3D printing of tissues and organs and the medical aesthetics market.
+We are initially focused on BioInks for use in the 3D printing of tissues and organs, products that are based on our BioInks and the medical aesthetics market.